 Multicast Address: This is the group address to which your camera sends the multicast stream.
 Users can then request a copy of the stream.
+Be sure that you set the protocol to multicast under Configure This Computer.

 Enable Multicast Discovery: Enabling this starts the camera streaming its signal via multicast.